patsaoglou/AudioWayDSP/README.md

 # AudioWayDSP
 This repository is dedicated for the AudioWayDSP PCB Project.
 In this repository you are going to find the schematic of the board, a pcb Report document, a folder with the datasheets of the components i used with some notes i did that help me and were important for the development of the project and folder where i am going to upload custom firmware CubeIDE projects for the STM32 mcu.
+I made this audio development board because i wanted to interface my audio projects like headphone/audio amplifiers and mic amplifier with the digital domain.

 ![20230408_124634](https://user-images.githubusercontent.com/93339707/230942115-1fff1c84-43ac-4412-8835-438c6a74595b.jpg)